audibleblink/secblog/content/post/vpn-access-point/index.md

 ### Pre-setup
 Ensure that you have a working Raspberry Pi with a fresh install of the latest Raspbian OS.
 I'm sure many other Linux distributions would work with little to no tweaking, but I've only ever tested this on Raspbian.
 See
 [here for instructions](https://www.raspberrypi.org/downloads/raspbian/)
 on getting that set up.

-After installing the OS to the MicroSD card and before booting, create the blank file called `ssh` in the boot partition of the SD card, so the SSH server is started on first run.
-As of some time in 2016, ssh if off by default, but searches for this file to know whether to turn the service on or not.
+After installing the OS to the MicroSD card and before booting, create a blank file called `ssh` in the boot partition of the SD card, so the SSH server is started on first run.
+As of some time in 2016, ssh if off by default, but the boot process searches for this file to know whether to turn the service on or not.

 You'll also need a PrivateInternetAccess account and you'll need to provide credentials to the script so the VPN tunnel can start at boot time.

-_Aside:_ Despite being an USA-based company under 5-eyes jurisdiction, PIA's claims that they don't log customer traffic has
+_Aside:_ Despite being a USA-based company under 5-eyes jurisdiction, PIA's claims that they don't log customer traffic has
 [been put to the test](https://torrentfreak.com/vpn-providers-no-logging-claims-tested-in-fbi-case-160312/) in court.
 They can't turn over what they don't have.